AbbieNgXinYi/Istor-a/README.md

 11) To use Widget Designer, you will need to download the application if not downloaded.

-12) Program Files that has been used for out project can be found under **WD Files** in this GitHub Repository.
+12) Program Files that has been used for out project can be found under **MVP WD Files** in this GitHub Repository.

 ---